Demiguise/Linkr/Design.md

 - MUST be able to use system calls to perform symlinks.
 - MUST be able to use system calls to perform file copies.
 - MUST handle permission errors when working without SUDO.
+- MUST have a pretty printed output when performing tasks.
+- MUST have a quiet flag to suppress pretty printing output.

+## General Thoughts

+We can parse the YAML syntax and build up an in-memory representation of the actions to perform, then perform them.
+This would give us the ability to reject malformed actions before taking ANY, which is good at protecting user configurations from being partially initialised.